 Clancy has a personal interest in what he dubs "renewing the promise of American life" through reforms rooted in common sense and the universal principles of the American founding.
 He advocates a return to a strictly limited central government and the traditional American policy mix of "balanced budgets, sound money, and no income tax," essentially the "full dinner pail" economics of eighteenth century Whigs and nineteenth century Republicans.

 On social issues, he is strongly pro-life and dedicated to ending what he calls "the judicial usurpation of democracy."

 A passionate advocate for civil rights, federalism, and local self-government, Clancy has compiled an "American renewal plan" that he believes would reverse the errors of progressivism and restore America's founding principles to the center of the nation's life.

 "We already know the formula for happiness.
 We just have to follow it."

 In political terms, Clancy describes himself as a "decentralist," eschewing such familiar labels as "conservative," liberal," and "libertarian," which, he says, have lost their usefulness through overextension.

-"I'm a big fan of the U.S. Constitution as originally understood, and I basically oppose monopoly in all its forms, and I stand for the little guy and common sense.
+"I'm absolutely passionate about the need for us to follow the Constitution as originally understood, and I basically oppose monopoly in all its forms, and I stand for the little guy and common sense.
 In other words, small is beautiful."

-On a lighter note, he has written: "James Madison is my homeboy, Walker Percy is my spirit guide, E.F.
-Schumacher is my life coach, and Toshiro Mifune is my BSF (best samurai forever).
+Elsewhere he has written: "James Madison is my homeboy, Walker Percy is my spirit guide, and Toshiro Mifune is my BSF (best samurai forever).
 And I would rather be George Smiley than James Bond."

-Clancy has written that "The happiest kind of life is the one in which we forget ourselves in the service of others, and pursue truth and justice fearlessly, because they are beautiful."
+"To me, the happiest kind of life is the one in which we forget ourselves in the service of others, and pursue justice without fear, and let ourselves be moved by wonder and beauty."